-The Unit Manager(s) and Staff would like to welcome patients and relatives to the Acute Medical Unit (AMU).
+The Unit Manager(s) and staff would like to welcome patients and relatives to the Acute Medical Unit (AMU).
 The purpose of the AMU is for the treatment of patients with acute medical conditions.
-Patients may be referred from the Emergency Department (A&E), GP’s or Outpatients’ Clinics.
+Patients may be referred from the Emergency Department (A&E), GPs or outpatient clinics.

 The information below aims to provide useful information to both patients and their relatives about your stay on the Unit.

-Senior nurses can be identified by their navy blue uniform and Staff Nurses in royal blue.
-Assistance Practitioners in stripped blue and white, Healthcare Assistants and Clinical Escorts in white, Housekeepers in white shirt and blue waist coat.
+Senior Nurses can be identified by their navy blue uniform and Staff Nurses in royal blue.
+Assistant Practitioners wear striped blue and white, Healthcare Assistants and Clinical Escorts in white, Housekeepers in a white shirt and blue waistcoat.

-Admin and Clerical staff wear a blue pattern blouse.
+Admin and Clerical staff wear a blue patterned blouse.

 Contact details: 01253 953386

-Whilst in hospital, patients will require night/day wear, toiletries and slippers.
-Whilst it is advisable not bring valuables into hospital, if patients do, it is important to notify the nurse looking after them if they do.
-On admission into the AMU, a nurse will ask to declare any valuables and sign a valuables disclaimer.
+While in hospital, patients will require night/day wear, toiletries and slippers.
+While it is advisable not bring valuables into hospital, if patients do, it is important to notify the Nurse looking after them.
+On admission into the AMU, a Nurse will ask to declare any valuables and sign a valuables disclaimer.